-In accordance with the general OGA conflict of interest policy, Directors declared any financial interests which may, or may be perceived to, influence their judgment in performing their functions or obligations.
+In accordance with the OGA's conflict of interest policy, Directors declared any financial interests which may, or may be perceived to, influence their judgment in performing their functions or obligations.
 The Board seeks updates on this information at the start of each board meeting, and on the appointment of Directors, updating the record accordingly.
-Where a Director has a specific conflict of interest, he or she will not take part in any related discussion at board or other meetings.
+Where a Director has a specific conflict of interest, he or she will not take part in any related discussion at Board or other meetings.

-The Board does not consider the interests held by Tim Eggar, Frances Morris-Jones and Robert Armour to be sufficiently significant to impair their independent judgement in board discussions.
+The Board does not consider the interests held by Tim Eggar, Frances Morris-Jones, Robert Armour and Iain Lanaghan to be sufficiently significant to impair their independent judgement in board discussions.
 The Board does not consider that any decision within the OGA's powers could materially impact the value of their shareholdings.
+Directors' relevant interests are shown below.